 Enrollment for new freshmen opens during New Student Orientation (NSO) in September.
-The classes offered will be posted on or about August 1, 2021, but you will have a new student enrollment hold on your account until you arrive on campus and meet with your advisor in person during NSO.
+The classes offered will be posted in August 2022, but you will have a new student enrollment hold on your account until you arrive on campus and meet with your advisor in person during NSO.

 Incoming transfers will also have a new student enrollment hold on your accounts initially preventing you from enrolling in courses.
 Transfer students must schedule an appointment with our Transfer Advising Team who will release this hold after reviewing your course choices and having an advising conversation with you.
-Once your hold has been lifted, you can begin enrolling in your Autumn Quarter classes in Axess starting August 1, 2021.
+Once your hold has been lifted, you can begin enrolling in your Autumn Quarter classes in Axess in the late summer.

 New incoming undergraduate students cannot enroll in Summer Quarter prior to your first year.

 When is Orientation, and do I have to go?

-New Student Orientation (NSO) will be Tuesday, September 14 through Sunday, September 20, 2021.
+Move-In and New Student Orientation (NSO) will be held in September, the week before Autumn Quarter begins.
 NSO is required for all incoming new students.
 Students who do not attend NSO will not be able to enroll in courses – no exceptions will be granted to this policy.
-International students (non-US citizens, non-Permanent Residents) will arrive earlier on Sunday, September 11 for the 3-day International Student Orientation which is required for international students in addition to NSO.
-NSO and ISO dates are currently tentative.
+International students (non-US citizens, non-Permanent Residents) will arrive a few days earlier for International Student Orientation which is required for international students in addition to NSO.
+NSO and ISO dates are have not been finalized yet.
 Please do not book travel until the university confirms the dates.

 Can I talk with an academic advisor about my prospective major or academic plan?